Voiislav/russian-travel/README.md

-# Adaptive layout of one-page site "Travel in Russia"
+# Adaptive layout of one-page website "Travel in Russia"

 **Description**

-This project is one-page responsive site containing an interesting information about travelling in Russia.
+This project is one-page responsive website containing an interesting information about travelling in Russia.

 **Technologies involved**